Skip to main content

 https://app.awork.com/api/v1/accounts/authorize

-7. On the right side you will find the client ID and the client key (client secret), which you have to enter in awork
+7. Copy the client ID and client key (client secret) and enter them in awork

 More information about SSO with GSuite can be found here.

-Please contact our support if you want to setup Keycloak SSO, as this option is not available via the Web Interface yet!
+Please contact our support if you want to set up Keycloak SSO.
+This option is not available via the web interface yet (coming soon).

 1. Download this client configuration file: Keycloak awork Client Configuration

-2. Drag the file into the Resource file field.
-This pre-fills all the settings you need.
+2. Drag the file into the Resource file field to pre-fill all required settings

 3. Save the new client

-4. Go to the Realms Settings and find the .well-known/openid-configuration URL at the bottom of the General settings called OpenID Endpoint Configuration
+4. Go to Realm Settings and find the .well-known/openid-configuration URL at the bottom of the General settings (called OpenID Endpoint Configuration)

-5. With the Client Id and Secret and the .well-known/openid-configuration URL, please contact our support so we can configure the integration.
+5. With the Client Id, Client secret, and the .well-known/openid-configuration URL, contact our support so we can configure the integration

-☝️ Important: The well-known/openid-configuration URL needs to be available 24/7 to prevent errors while trying to login via SSO!
+Important: The .well-known/openid-configuration URL needs to be available continuously to prevent errors while trying to log in via SSO.

-If the configuration was successful, the SSO sign-in is now available in the login area.
+If the configuration was successful, SSO sign-in becomes available in the login area.

-☝️Hint: Rights, users, or groups are currently not controlled via the identity provider.
-Only the login for existing user accounts is enabled.
-A user must, therefore, already exist in awork.
-User matching is done via the user's email address.
+Important: Rights, users, or groups are currently not controlled via the identity provider.
+SSO only enables login for existing awork user accounts.
+The user must already exist in awork, and matching is done via the user’s email address.

 Disable other login options

-If SSO is configured, it is possible to disable and hide the other login options (email & password as well as social login via Google & Apple).
-You can set this up in Settings > General.
+If SSO is configured, you can disable and hide other login options (email & password and social login via Google & Apple).

-☝️Hint: If you remove the SSO settings in awork, the login with email and password will be automatically enabled again, so you'll be able to always login with your admin account.
+Note: If you remove the SSO settings in awork, login with email and password is automatically enabled again, so you can always log in with your admin account.

-If you have disabled the options to login via email & password and/or social login (Google & Apple), they will still be displayed on the global page.
+If you disabled login via email & password and/or social login (Google & Apple), those options may still appear on the global login page app.awork.com.
+But, they are hidden under your specific workspace page: YOUR-WORKSPACE-SUBDOMAIN.awork.com.

-However, login will not be possible from the global page either.
+Login will not be possible from the global page either.
+Use YOUR-WORKSPACE-SUBDOMAIN.awork.com to log in via SSO.

 Did this answer your question?